minprog/uva-prog-ai/20 Problem sets/30 Breakout!/10 Breakout!.md

 more bricks before it comes back down the open channel.

-It is important to note that, even though breaking out is a very exciting part of the player’s experience, you don’t have to do anything special in your program to make it happen.
+It is important to note that, even though breaking out is a very exciting part of the player's experience, you don't have to do anything special in your program to make it happen.
 The game is simply operating by the same rules it always applies: bouncing off walls, clearing bricks, and otherwise obeying the laws of physics.